fwinkelbauer/fwinkelbauer.github.io/content/notes/software-development.md

   create files, ...)
 - Create application arguments which allows a user to specify a configuration file in a specific place
-- Some configuration (e.g. plugging an application into ElasticSearch) should be disabled by default.
+- Some configuration (e.g. plugging an application into a logging service) should be disabled by default.
 A user can enable them if he wants to

-## Cynefin Framework

-- **Chaotic:** A crisis.
-Your best bet is to stabilize the situation
-- **Complex:** (Creativity) You don't know what you don't know, so you have to try things out to understand your environment
-  - Make the right system
-- **Complicated:** (Skill) You kinda know what's going on so you can engineer a solution
-  - Make the system right
-- **Obvious:** (Automation) You can automate these steps

 ## Write Documentation If